Dresovense/orange3-textable/docs/doc/widgets/display.rst

     :alt: Advanced interface of the Display widget

     Figure 2: **Display** widget (advanced interface).

+The **Limit number of displayed segments** checkbox limits the number of displayed segments for performance reasons.
+If unchecked, the widget will display all the segments, but execution time can become prohibitively long for segmentations with more than a few thousand segments.

 The **Apply custom formatting** button enables the program to produce a personalized rendering.
 In this mode, the formatting of each segment is